Fill in the blank: The Great Compromise decided how the ___________ branch would work.

 a limit on another branch

-what ocean is to the west of north america
+Which ocean is to the west of North America?

 Name the two chambers (parts) that Congress was split into after the Great Compromise